jgwill/jgtml/docs/trading_intent_api.md

 This document proposes a structured HTTP interface for recording trader observations and generating `.jgtml-spec` packages.

+## NOTICE

+* This is really just a first Scaffolding to work with that Specification Language that this package would receive.  see jgwill/jgtagentic repository documentation for more.

 ## Overview

 Traders narrate their market analysis across multiple instruments and timeframes.
 The API maintains session state so that an LLM can transform these observations into a specification.
 This design supports real-time voice or text input and allows a stateless LLM to recall the full context.